-If so, you should apply for our fall internship.
+If so, you should apply for our spring internship.

 Q. Who are we?

 A. The Chronicle is the premier source for news about higher education.
 We've been around since 1966, and more than a million people read us online every month.
-Click these links to see some of the projects we've turned out in the past year.
+Click these links to see some of the projects we've turned out recently.

 We're also an equal-opportunity employer, and one of our top priorities is recruiting and maintaining a diverse staff.